smalcolm-echo360/dsgrid/README.md

 ## Installation

-This installation will build the following Docker containers: Selenium Hub, PhantomJS, and Firefox.
+This installation will build the following Docker containers: Selenium Hub, PhantomJS, Chrome, and Firefox.
+Note: If you want to customize the Dockerfiles, do so in `/usr/local/dsgrid/files` before running the install.

 ```bash
 pip install dsgrid